 Measures adopted to protect the rights of child victims

-While noting the position of the State party that children coming from the Democratic People’s Republic of Korea (DPRK) are not considered as asylum-seeking children, and that no case of unaccompanied children arriving in the State party has yet been reported by the State party, the Committee remains concerned about the absence of an identification mechanism for asylum-seeking and refugee children who may have been recruited or used in hostilities, and regrets the lack a specific strategy for their physical and psychological recovery and social reintegration.
-The Committee also notes with concern the extremely low rate of asylum recognition by the State party, including those of asylum-seeking children coming from conflict areas.
+While noting the position of the State party that children coming from the Democratic People’s Republic of Korea are not considered as asylum-seeking children, and that no case of unaccompanied children arriving in the State party has yet been reported, the Committee remains concerned about the absence of an identification mechanism for asylum-seeking and refugee children who may have been recruited or used in hostilities, and regrets the lack a specific strategy for their physical and psychological recovery and social reintegration.
+The Committee also notes with concern the extremely low rate of asylum recognition by the State party, including for asylum-seeking children coming from conflict areas.

-The Committee recommends that the State Party:
+The Committee recommends that the State party:

-introduce a mechanism that allows for systematic identification at the earliest possible stage of refugee and asylum-seeking children entering the Republic of Korea who may have been recruited or used in hostilities abroad;
+Introduce a mechanism that allows for systematic identification at the earliest possible stage of refugee and asylum-seeking children entering the Republic of Korea who may have been recruited or used in hostilities abroad;

-carefully assess the situation of these children and provide them with immediate, culturally sensitive and multidisciplinary assistance for their physical and psychological recovery and their social reintegration in accordance with article 6(3) of the Optional Protocol;
+Carefully assess the situation of these children and provide them with immediate, culturally sensitive and multidisciplinary assistance for their physical and psychological recovery and their social reintegration, in accordance with article 6(3) of the Optional Protocol;

-systematically collect data on refugee and asylum-seeking children within its jurisdiction who may have been recruited or used in hostilities in their home country; and
+Systematically collect data on refugee and asylum-seeking children within its jurisdiction who may have been recruited or used in hostilities in their home country;

-include information on measures adopted in this regard in its next report.
+Include information on measures adopted in this regard in its next report.

-The Committee further recommends that the State party consider the particular vulnerabilities of children coming from the Democratic People’s Republic of Korea (DPRK) who may have been recruited or used in hostilities, and grant them special protection and assistance measures, taking into account article 6(3) of the Optional Protocol and the Committee’s General Comment No. 6 on treatment of unaccompanied and separated children outside their country of origin (CRC/GC/2005/6).
-The Committee also urges the State party to take all necessary measures to ensure that children coming from the DPRK, who may have been recruited or used in hostilities, who seek the protection of the State party are not re-fouled.
+The Committee further recommends that the State party consider the particular vulnerabilities of children coming from the Democratic People’s Republic of Korea who may have been recruited or used in hostilities, and grant them special protection and assistance measures, taking into account article 6(3) of the Optional Protocol and the Committee’s general comment No. 6 (2005) on the treatment of unaccompanied and separated children outside their country of origin .
+The Committee also urges the State party to take all necessary measures to ensure that children coming from the Democratic People’s Republic of Korea who may have been recruited or used in hostilities and who seek the protection of the State party are not forcibly returned.

 IV.
 International assistance and cooperation